 A Quick Look at The Halal Guys

-The Halal Guys was founded in 1990 by three Egyptian American partners — Mohamed Abouelenein, Ahmed Elsaka, and Abdelbaset Elsayed — who originally ran a hot dog cart on the southeast corner of West 53rd Street and Sixth Avenue in Midtown Manhattan.
-Within two years they had pivoted away from hot dogs to chicken and gyro over rice with pita, the format the chain still serves today.
-Falafel was added early on as the vegetarian protein, which is why falafel — and not a more recent plant-based product — remains the meat-free anchor of the menu.
-The brand stayed a single cart for more than two decades before partnering with Fransmart in June 2014 to franchise; today The Halal Guys Franchise Inc. operates more than 100 locations across the United States, Canada, the United Kingdom, South Korea, and Indonesia.
+The Halal Guys was founded in 1990 by three Egyptian American partners: Mohamed Abouelenein, Ahmed Elsaka, and Abdelbaset Elsayed.
+They first ran a hot dog cart on West 53rd Street and Sixth Avenue in Midtown Manhattan, New York City.
+Within two years they pivoted from hot dogs to chicken and beef gyro over rice with pita.
+That is the format the chain still serves today.

 - 2014: The Halal Guys partners with Fransmart and launches a franchise program.

-- 2015: First brick-and-mortar restaurants open outside New York; international expansion follows.
+- 2015: First brick-and-mortar restaurants open outside New York.
+International expansion follows.

 - 2016: The company donates $30,000 in scholarships to LaGuardia Community College.